GabrielMoreau/winsoft-main/dellcmdupdate/README.md

-# Dell Command Update - Update BIOS and Firmware
+# Dell Command Update - Update BIOS and Firmware for Dell computer

 Dell Command | Update is a stand-alone application, for commercial client computers, that provides updates for system software that is